 Under what circumstances are employees allowed time off work?

 Employees (and, in some situations, other workers) have the legal right to be permitted paid or unpaid time off work for various designated purposes.
-For example, employees must be allowed to take a reasonable amount of paid time off work to enable them to carry out their functions as a trade union official, employee representative, member of a European Works Council or special negotiating body, safety representative, or pension scheme trustee.
+For example, employees must be allowed to take a reasonable amount of paid time off work to enable them to carry out their functions as a trade union official, employee representative, member of a European Works Council, safety representative, or pension scheme trustee.

 Employees who are Justices of the Peace or who are officials or members of certain public bodies have the right to a reasonable amount of unpaid time off work to carry out their functions.